Deep-Learning Based Adaptive Ultrasound Imaging from Sub-Nyquist Channel Data: Abstract

 \section{Abstract}

-Traditional beamforming of medical ultrasound images requires sampling rates significantly higher than the actual Nyquist rate of the received signals.
-This results in large amounts of data to store and process, translating to big, expensive and power-hungry devices.
-In light of the capabilities demonstrated by deep learning methods over the past years across a wide range of tasks, including medical imaging, it is natural to consider their ability to recover high-quality ultrasound images from partial data.
-Here, we propose an approach for reconstruction from temporally and spatially sub-sampled channel data.
-We begin by considering sub-Nyquist sampled data, time-aligned in the frequency domain and transformed back to the time domain with no additional recovery steps.
-This results in low resolution and corruption due to loss of frequencies and aliasing.
-The data is further sampled spatially to emulate acquisition from a sparse array.
-It is then given as input to an encoder-decoder convolutional neural network which is trained separately for each rate reduction, with targets generated from minimum-variance (MV) beamforming of the fully-sampled data.
+Traditional beamforming of medical ultrasound images relies on sampling rates significantly higher than the actual Nyquist rate of the received signals.
+This results in large amounts of data to store and process, imposing hardware and software challenges on the development of ultrasound machinery and algorithms, and impacting the resulting performance.
+In light of the capabilities demonstrated by deep learning methods over the past years across a variety of fields, including medical imaging, it is natural to consider their ability to recover high-quality ultrasound images from partial data.
+Here, we propose an approach for deep-learning based reconstruction of B-mode images from temporally and spatially sub-sampled channel data.
+We begin by considering sub-Nyquist sampled data, time-aligned in the frequency domain and transformed back to the time domain.
+The data is further sampled spatially, so that only a subset of the received signals is acquired.
+The partial data is used to train an encoder-decoder convolutional neural network, using as targets minimum-variance (MV) beamformed signals that were generated from the original, fully-sampled data.
 Our approach yields high-quality B-mode images, with higher resolution than previously proposed reconstruction approaches (NESTA) from compressed data as well as delay-and-sum beamforming (DAS) of the fully-sampled data.
-In terms of contrast, it is comparable to MV beamforming of the fully-sampled data.
-Moreover, prediction times are 10 times faster than NESTA's, thus enabling better, faster and more efficient imaging than is mostly used in clinical practice today.
+In terms of contrast to noise ratio, our results are comparable to MV beamforming of the fully-sampled data, thus enabling better and more efficient imaging than is mostly used in clinical practice today.